 He won several International Singing Competitions and received the Award for the best Bass Voice at the Francesco Paolo Tosti International Competition for Opera Singers.

-He recently sang Monteverdi’s Orfeo (Caronte) and Il Ritorno d’Ulisse in patria (Il Tempo and Nettuno) at La Scala in Milan with the Concerto Italiano conduced by Rinaldo Alessandrini, and directed by Robert Wilson.
+He sang Monteverdi’s Orfeo (Caronte) and Il Ritorno d’Ulisse in patria (Il Tempo and Nettuno) at La Scala with the Concerto Italiano conduced by Rinaldo Alessandrini and directed by Robert Wilson.
 He performed the same roles once again at the Teatro Real in Madrid under the baton of William Christie in a production staged by Pier Luigi Pizzi.
+With Jean-Christophe Spinosi, he appeared as Seneca in L’Incornazione di Poppea at the Teatro Colón in Buenos Aires.

 Multitalented musician and singer, Luigi has distinguished himself as one of the foremost interpreters of the repertoire of the 17th and 18th century working with leading conductors and Baroque ensembles.
-He appeared in Sant’Alessio (Demonio) by Landi with William Christie and Les Arts Florissants; Campra’s Carnaval de Venise (L’Ordonnateur, Plutone and Le Carnaval) with the Concert Spirituel under the baton of Hervé Niquet; Aci, Galatea e Polifemo with Il Giardino Armonico and its conductor Giovanni Antonini; Handel’s Tamerlano (Leone) at the Teatro Real in Madrid with Paul McCreesh and Graham Vick.
+He appeared in Sant’Alessio (Demonio) by Landi with William Christie and Les Arts Florissants, and in Campra’s Carnaval de Venise (L’Ordonnateur, Plutone and Le Carnaval) with Le Concert Spirituel under the baton of Hervé Niquet.

 His wide and varied repertoire also embraces Verdi, Bizet, Smetana, Puccini and extends through 20th century composers such as Stravinsky, Weill, Rota and Dallapiccola.